 Analytic comments address key issues, not picky little matters.
 Possible topics include key concepts (are they clear?
 Do they make sense in the context of the central argument of the paper?
 Would a different conceptualization be better?), measurement (is a key variable measured appropriately?), arguments (does the argument in a reading make sense?
 Does it leave out something important?
 Could the argument be generalized to other topics or settings?), and comparison and contrast of different arguments about the same thing.

-Your first three readings include advanced examples of such questions: Erickson comments on and criticizes Bourdieu, Holt and Kane comment on and criticize Erickson.
+Your first few readings include advanced examples of such questions: Erickson comments on and criticizes Bourdieu, Holt comments on and criticizes Erickson.

 2) Leading discussions, 15%